- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

 Who Airwallex is designed for

-Airwallex is aimed at business users who want to use it as a global business financial transaction facilitator rather than just for international money transfers, but it could certainly be used for transfers alone if that is the limit of your requirements.
+Airwallex is aimed at business users who want to use it as a global business financial transaction facilitator rather than just for international money transfers.
+Still, it could undoubtedly be used for transfers alone if that is the limit of your requirements.

 Example use cases: